Exanom/moa_bulk_generator/README.md

 The tool is configured via a JSON file.
 The following keys are used:

-- `"moa_path"`
+- `"MOA_path"`
   Path (absolute or relative to the current working directory) to the main MOA installation directory — the directory that contains the `lib/` folder.
-  > Note: The tool uses the MOA JARs located in `MOA_HOME/lib`.
+  > Note: The tool uses the MOA JARs located in `MOA_path/lib`.
 The two JARS specifically used(In our tests they were the only files required):
   >
   > - `moa.jar`
   > - `sizeofag-1.1.0.jar`